-If you see the message "You will need to complete the filing steps first" in Step 3 above, then you will need to return to the Filing section and complete that process far enough to print the return (you do not need to go to the end of the filing steps and submit the return at this time).
-Then, you can return to Step 3.
+If you see the "You will need to complete the filing steps first" message, then you will need to return to the Filing section and complete that process far enough to print the return (you do not need to go to the end of the filing steps and submit the return at this time).
 Clicking on that message will take you directly to those filing steps.

-See the IRS Instructions for Form 8379 for additional information.
+See IRS Instructions for Form 8379 for additional information.

 Note.
 According to the instructions for Form 8379, it will take the IRS approximately 14 weeks (11 weeks if filing electronically) to process the form.

 Form 8857, Request for Innocent Spouse Relief is NOT sent with your tax return and is completed to request relief from tax liability, for which you believe only your spouse or former spouse should be held liable.
 Form 8857 is not supported in TaxAct.
 You will need to manually prepare and mail this form to the IRS.

 Per IRS Instructions for Form 8857, on page 4:

 Line 1 Complete line 1 to determine if you should file Form 8857.

 Whether you check "Yes" or "No," you should go to line 2 (discussed next) to find out if you should file another form (Form 8379) to request injured spouse relief.
 Injured spouse relief is different from innocent spouse relief and you cannot request it by filing Form 8857.
 You must file Form 8379.
 For example, if you check "Yes" on line 1 and "Yes" on line 2, you will have to file both Forms 8857 and 8379.